TedLeRoy/ubuntu-update.sh/README.md

 sudo chmod +x ubuntu-update.sh
 ```

-Being in the directory where the file resides when you run the comand.
+Being in the directory where the file resides when you run the command.

 You will not have to set the file executable if you create a local git repository and clone from Master.

-### Warning
+## Warning

 Be sure you have read and understand what this file does before running it.

 You can read the man page for each command and option to see what it does.

-Any time the creator of a script says it has to be run with sudo permissions or as root, use caution.
+Any time the creator of a script says it has to be run with sudo permissions or as root, inderstand why and use caution.

 *This script has to be run with sudo because the apt-get commands it uses must be run as root.*